mabogunje/cmdl-utilities/README.md

 ## License

 These utilities are provided under the [GNU LGPL PUBLIC LICENSE V3](http://www.gnu.org/licenses/lgpl-3.0-standalone.html) or later.
-See COPYING.md & COPYING.LESSER.md for details.
+For more details, see COPYING.md & COPYING.LESSER.md.